-Independent mobility is linked to cognitive, social, motor, language and social-emotional development.
-From 6 months to 3 years of age, typically developing children move toward people or things of interest, learning from their environment and forming important neurological pathways.
-However, between 6 and 9 percent of children under the age of 16 have impairments that restrict mobility.
+Independent mobility is critical to development from 6 months to 3 years of age - typically developing children move toward their interests, learning from their environment and forming important neurological pathways.
+However, 6% to 9% of children have impairments that restrict mobility.
 By reducing the barriers to independence through assistive technologies, CSU clinicians can augment physical capabilities and optimize participation in play or leisure activities for age-appropriate development.

 - Partners across Northeast Ohio put children with motor and sensory impairments in the driver's seat for social experiences and enrichment activities outside of home or school.

 - Volunteers work with the CSU team to build racecars, tracks and harnesses tailored to each child’s therapeutic goals and fulfill the universal need for independence, exploration and play.

 - Sponsors help ensure any family can access these resources, participate in CSU programs and benefit from our services - regardless of income or ability.

 Giving to GoBabyGo is easy!

 The first car in 2018!

 WOIO: Adaptive toys, equipment helping special needs children gain independence (December 23, 2016)